About

 Collaborative networks

-IMMUNO-model aims to foster research and innovation in the field of preclinical immuno-oncology models with the ultimate goal of advancing in the treatment of cancer patients by improving their outcomes and quality of life.
-Dr. Martinez-Balibrea is the Chair of the Action.
+- IMMUNO-model COST Action (CA21135).
+IMMUNO-model aims to promote research and innovation in the field of preclinical immuno-oncology models, with the ultimate goal of advancing cancer patient treatment by improving outcomes and quality of life.
+Dr Martínez-Balibrea is Chair of the COST Action.
 Video

-Pathobiology research at EORTC aims to identify and validate biomarkers across cancer types that can be used to develop new or more targeted treatments.
-Dr Martinez-Balibrea is the secretary of the group.
+- EORTC Pathobiology Group.
+Pathobiology research at EORTC aims to identify and validate biomarkers across different cancer types that can be used to develop new or more targeted treatments.
+Dr Martínez-Balibrea is the group's Secretary and President-Elect for the 2027-2031 term.

 Doctoral theses